Wednesday, March 14, 2012

 Installing Debian Linux on PPC Part III - Installing the GUI

-By now you should be booted into your new system (if you're dual booting OS 9 and you didn't see a "MacOS" option in yaboot, I'll show how to add it manually in Part IV).
-You've past the startup dialogues and are staring at a terminal prompt, yourhostname login: _
+By now you should be booted into your new system (if you're dual booting OS 9 and you didn't see a "MacOS" option in yaboot, see how to add it manually in Part IV).
+You're past the startup dialogues and are staring at a terminal prompt, yourhostname login: _

 We logged in as root because in order to get administrative access through your user account, you have to install the sudo package first.
 So at the command prompt, type: